Legacyheo/ReactNative-Restaurant/README.md

 # ReactNative-Restaurant
-This is my first project.
+This is my first project follow the course Multiplatform Mobile App Development with React Native on Coursera.